Welcome to the Journal of Professional Capital and Community

 This journal is ranked, abstracted and indexed by Clarivate Analytics' Emerging Sources Citation Index.

 JPCC has a world-class editorial team which spans the globe.
-Led by Editor-in-Chief Andy Hargreaves, the team helps nurture the most influential leading thinkers and emerging scholars on professional cultures, communities and collegiality.
+Led by Editor-in-Chief Martin Scanlan, the team helps nurture the most influential leading thinkers and emerging scholars on professional cultures, communities and collegiality.

 Our media section brings regularly updated viewpoints and features from our editorial contributors, covering the key emerging themes in this highly topical subject area.

 The International Congress for School Effectiveness and Improvement (ICSEI) and the Journal of Professional Capital and Community (JPCC) invite applications for their newly established ICSEI / JPCC Innovation Award.
 This award recognises an outstanding contribution to the ICSEI 2020 conference that makes an innovative contribution in educational research, policy, and/or practice within the field of professional capital and community.